pharo-contributions/LDAP/README.md

 LDAP (Lightweight Directory Access Protocol) is a network protocol for remote directories.
 LDAP is mainly used for authentication of users into the mails servers, enterprise applications or biometric systems.

-This implementation allows Pharo to communicate with LDAP directories.
-It is fully written in Pharo and does not requires access to native libraries.
+This implementation allows Pharo to communicate with such LDAP directories.
+It is fully written in Pharo and does not require access to native libraries.

 ## Loading